VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/ContactType.md

 # ContactType ==~object~==

-The `ContactType` represents a contact and includes various fields to describe the contact's information.
+This type represents a contact and includes various fields to describe the contact's information.

 ## Fields